NPA Food Manufacture

 - Numeracy and Communication at SCQF level 5

-- Standard Grade or Credit level or Intermediate 2 in Science or Health and Food Technology
+- Standard Grade Credit Level, Intermediate 2 or National 5 in Biology, Chemistry or Health and Food Technology

 - Similar capability through work/life experience